 This procedure is minimally invasive and virtually pain-free as compared to traditional gum contouring.
 As the laser cuts away excess gum tissue, it simultaneously cauterizes the tissue to minimise bleeding.

 The expert gum specialist at Dr. Paul’s Dental Clinic provides you with one in Dubai.
-No matter what the extent or stage of your gum problem, our experienced periodontist will create a treatment plan that is best suited for your condition.
+No matter what the extent or stage of your gum problem, our experienced periodontist in Dubai will create a treatment plan that is best suited for your condition.